bharatprakashparakh/Kaiburr-Task4/README.md

 ### Break down into end to end tests

 * **The first page dispalyed is index.html which is a HOME PAGE.The user can click on respective buttons to perform operations like   CREATE, READ, READ By Id, READ By Name on various available Platforms.
 [HOME PAGE]**
+* **The Delete And Edit options will be available on page opened by clicking on "View All Platforms"**

 ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/1.Home%20Page.PNG)